SuperOfficeDocs/superoffice-docs/docs/mirroring/index.md

 At the start of each mirroring cycle, the initial call to the Partner URL is a **mutual authentication**.
 SuperOffice calls the registered URL, sending a **signed token**; this is a standard security mechanism where the transmitting party bundles several pieces of information and adds a signature.
 The token contains:

-* The Customer context id, which uniquely identifies the Customer whose data will be mirrored
+* The Customer context ID, which uniquely identifies the Customer whose data will be mirrored
-* The application id, which uniquely identifies the intended recipient
+* The application ID, which uniquely identifies the intended recipient
 * A random number (“nonce”) unique to each token
 * A timestamp